-The Antispam module on Stormshield Network UTM appliances does not delete messages that are identified as spam.
+The Antispam module on the firewall does not delete messages that are identified as spam.
 However, it modifies messages detected as spam in such a way that the webmail client can process it in the future, for example.
 There are two ways of tagging messages: